gopheracademy/gopheracademy-web/content/gophercon-2020-agenda.md

 We're really excited to announce the schedule for our virtual presentation of GopherCon 2020!

 Our official programming starts on Monday, November 9th and Tuesday, November 10th with our trademark [pre-conference workshops](https://www.gophercon.com/agenda?dates=1604880000000).
-There will be many opportunities for you to learn from the experts, whether you are just getting stared with Go or you're looking to dive deep into some advanced topics.
+There will be many opportunities for you to learn from the experts, whether you are just getting started with Go or you're looking to dive deep into some advanced topics.

 ## Conference Program